freddie-freeloader/Decentralized-Media-Streaming/README.md

-# Decentralized-Music-Streaming
+# Decentralized-Media-Streaming
-Decentralized Music Streaming (incl. encryption, live-streaming (with eazy to use client (react-native ftw)), etc.)
+Decentralized Media Streaming (incl. encryption, live-streaming (with eazy to use client (react-native ftw)), etc.)